bcritt1/farmshare/README.md

 ## Overview

 In this workshop, we'll be running a named entity recognizer on Ralph Waldo Emerson's ouevre.
-We'll be using a machine learning platform called huggingface, through which we will leverage a large language model called "RoBERTa", which is based on "BERT" (Bidirectional Encoder Representations from Transformers).
-RoBERTa is a cutting edge model that rivals GPT in analytical tasks (though it can't generate responses like GPT).
+We'll be using a machine learning platform called huggingface, through which we will leverage a transformer-based language
+model called "RoBERTa", itself based on "BERT" (Bidirectional Encoder Representations from Transformers).
+RoBERTa is an older, but performant model that rivals GPT in analytical tasks (though it can't generate responses like GPT).
 Our output will be a .json file with all of the named entities
 (important people, places, things) in this text corpus.
 Having the computer encode and return certain types of information from large text corpora is an important retrieval task for doing higher level things like social network analysis, knowledge graphing, mapping references, etc.